daboynb/bootloop_saver/README.md

 # Protect your system from bootloop

-This module detects if SystemUI is crashing or has never started and disables all modules.
+This script module detects whether the boot process has been completed and if SystemUI is crashing or has never started.
+If one of those conditions is met, it disables all modules.

 This module supports magisk, kernelsu and apatch.